 Meet Adam, programme lead for our Foundation Degree in Environmental Science and Sustainability.

-I have spent several years working for international NGOs in the field of conservation.
-Previously, I worked as the Monitoring Coordinator of the Sea Turtle Protection Society of Greece, have monitored migratory whales and dolphins in the Atlantic, collaborated with the Marine Conservation Society supporting their ‘Capturing our Coast’ project, and most recently became a Guide and Lecturer for Wildlife Seminars, a large carnivore conservation group with a focus on Wolves, Bear and Lynx in the Western Carpathians.
+I’ve spent several years working for international NGOs in the field of conservation.
+Previously, I worked as the Monitoring Coordinator of the Sea Turtle Protection Society of Greece, have monitored migratory whales and dolphins in the Atlantic, collaborated with the Marine Conservation Society supporting their ‘Capturing our Coast’ project, and most recently was invited to join the Association for Nature Wolf.
+I am a Guide and Lecturer for Wildlife Seminars, a large carnivore conservation group with a focus on Wolves, Bear and Lynx in the Western Carpathians.

 I’m a qualified Technical Trimix Diver, with a big interest in shipwrecks.
 I’ve dived the D‑Day wrecks in Normandy, as well as the pre-1920 wrecks of the Inner Hebrides in Scotland.
 I have travelled extensively, and have visited nearly 50 countries to date.
 I’ currently also employed by Wildlife Seminars, taking clients out to the Western Carpathians to teach them about field biology and tracking skills for large carnivores.